etsraphael/ChainBrary/UI/projects/token-bridge/README.md

 The `@chainbrary/token-bridge` package is released under the MIT License.

 Let me know if you need any additional information or if you have any questions.
+I'm happy to help!